 MVR policies should include guidelines on record retention.
-This includes retaining applications, release forms, MVRs, annual violation certificates, MVR reviews, and records of warnings or corrective actions.
+These should include the retention of applications, release forms, the actual MVR, annual certificates of violations, annual MVR reviews, and warnings and corrective actions taken.
 Since these documents contain personal information, they should be kept in a secure location.

-Sample Moto r Vehicle Driver's Annual Certification of Violations and Accidents Sallible Moto i venicie Driver : S Allitual Cerulication i di vidialidiis and Accidents
+Sample Motor Vehicle Driver's Annual Certification of Violations and Accidents